hexa-decim8/girltalk/README.md

 ### Updates ###
 * Added multi-user support
 * Scripting options to allow fine-tuning & easier operation
-* Girltalk now supports AWS C2 deployments with the -a option
+* Girltalk now supports AWS C2 deployments with the `-a` option
+* AutoSSH function added for increased headless stability!

 ### NOTE! ###
 This tool is freely licensed but I do not take any responsibility for whatever you choose to do with this.
 Therefore, only use this tool in association with systems and networks you have explicit permission to operate on!

+### Hash ###
+girltalk.sh hash
+`9a3eb35fe264648bc108c25fd687f27ab8d8e5d490d117ab66988d47125392db`

 ### What is this repository for? ###